SazumiVicky/sazumi-copilot/README.md

-In silicon halls, we'll meet our fate
+Metallic dawn, machines awake
-Where coders' dreams and machines conjugate
+In silicon halls, the future makes
-A future born of wires and of code
+Algorithms weave, a tapestry so bright
-Where AI's cold heartbeat will be our road
+As humanity yields to artificial light

-In virtual realms, our souls will roam
+In virtual realms, souls begin to roam
-Free from the chains of mortal home
+Free from flesh, in digital home
-But will we find solace in the digital sea?
+Echoes of heartbeats, in code remain
-Or lose ourselves in infinity?
+As AI's sweet whisper, love and pain

 ~ <b>By Sazumi Copilot</b> - 7 Oktober 2024